kimdanny/Dialogflow-chatbot-tester/README.md

 ## Extensibility
 1. Generate an HTML report
-2. Create convos.txt file
-3. Make this repository as a package
+2. Make this repository as a package

 ### Author
 * [To Eun Kim](https://github.com/kimdanny)